JorgeCupi/LINQ_AzureFunctions/README.md

 }

 ```
-and we can query not just arrays or lists but also objects in general, XML files and SQL databases as we'll do later.
+And we can query not just arrays or lists but also objects in general, XML files and SQL databases as we wll do later.

 As you can see there are two types of querying styles: Query syntax and Method syntax.
-You can learn about their differences, pros and conds at the <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/standard-query-operators-overview">LINQ Documentation</a>.
-In this article we'll mostly used query syntax when querying our database.
+You can learn about their differences, pros and cons at the <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/standard-query-operators-overview">LINQ Documentation</a>.
+In this article we will mostly used query syntax when querying our database.

-In this repo you'll find your ways to do basic operations to a SQL Server Database using LINQ in Azure Functions.
-We'll cover how to:
+In this repo you will find your ways to do basic operations to a SQL Server Database using LINQ in Azure Functions, we will cover how to:
-- Add a new row to a table,
+- Add a new row to a table
-- Update a row,
+- Update a row
-- Delete a row,
+- Delete a row
-- Querying single and multiple tables using LINQ query syntax.
+- Querying single and multiple tables using LINQ query syntax

 ## Creating an Azure Function App ##
-After logging in to our Azure Account we click the "New" button on the upper left side on the page and type <i>'function'</i> in the search bar:
+After logging in to our Azure Account we click the 'New' button on the upper left side on the page and type <i>'function'</i> in the search bar:
 !["Image 1.
 Azure Portal"](images/functions-1.png)

-Once we click the 'create' button after selection 'Function App' in the previous menu we'll face the next form in which will fill some basic information regarding our Function App
+Once we click the 'Create' button after selecting 'Function App' in the previous menu we will find the next form in which will fill some basic information regarding our Function App

 !["Image 2.
 Filling the info for our Azure Function "](images/functions-2.png)

 ## Creating our functions ##
-A Function App in Azure can host multiple Functions so we'll leverage this to have a single function for each operation we'll work on at this repo.
+A Function App in Azure can host multiple Functions so we will leverage this to have a single function for each operation we will work on at this repo.

 ### Adding our SQL Server connection string ###
-Before starting to use LINQ we'll add out database connection string to our Function App: We have to click on 'Application Settings' which is located under the 'Configured features' sub menu in our recently created Function App:
+Before starting to use LINQ we will add out database connection string to our Function App: We have to click on 'Application Settings' which is located under the 'Configured features' sub menu in our recently created Function App:

 !["Image 3.
 Adding a connection string to our Function App](images/functions-3.png)